Hi. I’m Brenda Boyd. I am a headshot photographer serving the Menifee, Murrieta, and Temecula valley.

 All of my life I have been striving to develop my own photographic style.
 I have played around with a variety of genres, and have taken many courses from Santa Fe Photographic Workshops, including topics on nature, studio lighting, and travel.

-It wasn’t until I embraced who I was personally that I was able to own the fact that I really loved photographing people more than anything else.
+It wasn’t until I embraced who I was personally that I was able to own the fact that I really loved photographing people and animals more than anything else.
 Being honest about my strengths was key.

 The Vision of Henri Cartier-Bresson